johe123qwe/github-trending/README.md

 ## Java

+* 【2025-12-09】[bastillion-io / Bastillion](https://github.com/bastillion-io/Bastillion) - A modern, web-based SSH console and key management tool.
+Bastillion gives you a clean, browser-based way to manage SSH access across all your systems.
+Think of it like a bastion host with a friendly dashboard.
+* 【2025-12-09】[apache / poi](https://github.com/apache/poi) - Mirror of Apache POI gitbox.
+The Java API for Microsoft Documents.
 * 【2025-12-08】[risin42 / NagramX](https://github.com/risin42/NagramX) - A variant of Nagram with additional features.
 * 【2025-12-08】[ZalithLauncher / ZalithLauncher](https://github.com/ZalithLauncher/ZalithLauncher) - Zalith Launcher is a Minecraft launcher developed based on PojavLauncher, capable of running Minecraft: Java Edition on Android devices.
 * 【2025-12-07】[google / tsunami-security-scanner-plugins](https://github.com/google/tsunami-security-scanner-plugins) - This project aims to provide a central repository for many useful Tsunami Security Scanner plugins.